Georgy Lvov: Early life and education

 Georgy Lvov was born on 2 November 1861 (21 October, Old Style, Julian calendar) in Dresden, Saxony, then part of the German Confederation.
 The Lvov princely family were among the oldest Russian noble families, tracing their roots from the sovereign Rurik dynasty princes of Yaroslavl.
 His father was a reform-minded liberal who spent almost all his income on his children's education; Lvov and his five brothers were sent off to the most prestigious Moscow schools.
 Throughout his youth, Georgy lived with his family at their ancestral home at Popovka in Tula Governorate, less than 120 mi away from Moscow and only a few miles away from Yasnaya Polyana, the home of writer Leo Tolstoy.
 The Lvovs counted Tolstoy as one of their closest friends.

 By the standards of the Russian noble class, the Lvovs lived a frugal lifestyle.
 Luxuries were minimal and their estate was considered small at only 1000 acres.
 The Lvovs generated massive debts in excess of around 150,000 roubles by the end of the 1870s.
 With the abolition of serfdom, they fell into the category of landowners who did not have the means to live in the manner to which many other Russian nobles had been accustomed.
 In order to pay off their arrears, the family were forced to sell their other landed estates, a brewery in Bryansk, and their flat in Moscow.
 Despite this, they remained heavily in debt and were faced with the prospect of either having to sell Popovka or convert it into a profitable farm.
 The Lvovs opted for the latter, with Georgy later recalling: "The idea of giving up the home of our ancestors was unthinkable".
 The farm at Popovka had become so dilapidated after decades of neglect that it required strenuous work to restore it.
 By this time his father was too ill to work, leaving Georgy's four older brothers and only sister to take charge of the farm while he studied law at the University of Moscow.
 The family laid off all their servants and lived like peasants ― Lvov would later recall this time as a source of his own emancipation: "It separated us from the upper crust and made us democratic".
 As a result of their labour, all debts were repaid by the late 1880s and their ancestral home saved.

-In 1899, Prince Lvov married a Hungarian-born portrait painter Vilma Lwoff-Parlaghy in Prague; they were quickly divorced, though Vilma continued to style herself the "Princess Lwoff-Parlaghy" using her artist name with the authorization of Prince Lvov.
+In 1899, Prince Lvov married a Hungarian-born portrait painter Vilma Lwoff-Parlaghy in Prague; they were quickly divorced, though Vilma continued to style herself the "Princess Lwoff-Parlaghy" using her artist name with the authorisation of Prince Lvov.
 The prince also continued to provide her with a permanent annual allowance.

 Lvov was also married to Countess Julia Alexeievna Bobrinskaya (1867–1903), great-great-granddaughter of Grigory Orlov and Catherine the Great, without issue.
-They met whilst Lvov was working in a soup kitchen in Tambov Governorate during the Russian famine of 1891–1892.
+They met while Lvov was working in a soup kitchen in Tambov Governorate during the Russian famine of 1891–1892.